samsan1212/api-server-ts-template/README.md

 ## Remarks

-you can go check https://node.green/ to choose appropriate `compilerOptions.target` in the `tsconfig.json`.
+you can go check https://node.green/ to choose appropriate `compilerOptions.target` in the `tsconfig.json`, e.g. Node v12.x has 100% support of ES2019